nchronas/simple-ascii-menu-ut/README.md

 # simple-ascii-menu-ut

-<strong>TL/DR</strong> MGenerating unit tests with chatGPT for existing code
+<strong>TL/DR</strong> Generating unit tests with chatGPT for existing code

-In the [previous article](), one of ChatGPT suggestions for improving the project was adding unit testing.
+In the [previous article](https://github.com/nchronas/simple-ascii-menu), one of ChatGPT suggestions for improving the project was adding unit testing.
 So I will try to do that.

-While I have experience in C, using [ceedling]() and [CMocka](), the other languages are unkown for me, so let's see what ChatGPT will suggest.
+While I have experience in C, using [ceedling](https://www.throwtheswitch.org/ceedling) and [CMocka](https://cmocka.org/), the other languages are unkown for me, so let's see what ChatGPT will suggest.

 # During development